Keeping our members safe

 - Shortness of breath

-CALL YOUR DOCTOR IF YOU: Develop symptoms, and have been in close contact with a person known to have COVID-19 OR have recently traveled from an area with widespread or ongoing community spread of COVID-19.
+CALL YOUR DOCTOR IF YOU develop symptoms, have been in close contact with a person known to have COVID-19, or have recently traveled from an area with widespread or ongoing community spread of COVID-19.

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.